TheRainbowPhoenix/SugarLump/README.md

 python merger.py -i "Out/Villa/VillaA" -o "Out/Villa/VillaA/Tiled/VillaA.tmx"
 ```

+If you want to rip all maps, then copy the files plus `map_rip.py` and run it like this :

+`python map_rip.py -i "Games/AdventureMode/Chapter C/Maps" -o MapsOut`

 ## Repack / modding
 Not hard, but to be done.
 I'm not interested in the engine as it's proprietary and not documented at all + RPG Maker MV is far supperior to quickly iterate than custom LUA / C++ engine.